trstlabs/intento/docs/trustless-triggers/CLI.md

 Message flow is similar to interchain acccounts.
 For using AuthZ, it is required to create a grant on the host chain.
 In the messages below, the grantee is the interchain account address.

-For this we use another local Trustless Hub chain.
+For this we use another local Intento chain.
 On a host chain you can create a grant with a command like the following:

 ```bash
 trstd tx authz grant $ICA_ADDR generic --msg-type /cosmos.staking.v1beta1.MsgDelegate --keyring-backend test -y --from b --fees 600utrst  --node tcp://localhost:36657  --chain-id trstdev-2
 ```

-Hereafter, on Trustless Hub you can execute the message with the ICA as the grantee and the Msgs array in the MsgExec should include the `--msg-type` from before.
+Hereafter, on Intento you can execute the message with the ICA as the grantee and the Msgs array in the MsgExec should include the `--msg-type` from before.

 ```bash
 trstd tx autoibctx submit-auto-tx  '{